kdnelson/Responsive.Flutter/README.md

 						      |				               OR
 						      |--> widget's builder returns ViewModelBuilder<SomeViewModel>{.reactive()/nonreactive}
 							  |--> SomeWidgetPortraitWidget extends BaseViewModelProviderWidget<SomeViewModel>
 								(allows for more child widgets bound to the HomeViewModel, just extend 							      				                         BaseViewModelProviderWidget<HomeViewModel> as it's parent did.)

-So for every new page added to the drawer menu, add these folders to get started...
+So, for every new Vm Widget added to the drawer menu, add these folders to get started...

 (This handles the UI portrait and lanscape changes and calls the appriate page for that context rebuild) Widgets